 “Compliance Account” means an account created by the accounts administrator for a covered entity or opt-in covered entity with a compliance obligation, to which the entity transfers compliance instruments to meet its annual and full compliance period compliance obligations.

-“Compliance Instrument” means an allowance or offset, issued by ARB or by an External Greenhouse Gas Emissions Trading System to which California has linked its Cap-and-Trade Program pursuant to subarticle 12, or sector-based offset credit.
+“Compliance Instrument” means an allowance or offset, issued by ARB or by an External Greenhouse Gas Emissions Trading System to which California has linked its Cap-and-Invest Program pursuant to subarticle 12, or sector-based offset credit.
 Each compliance instrument can be used to fulfill a compliance obligation equivalent to up to one metric ton of CO2e.

 “Compliance Obligation” means the quantity of verified reported emissions or assigned emissions for which an entity must submit compliance instruments to ARB.